 Winter training takes place on Tuesday evenings at Charles Thorp School.
 U7-U11 is 5-6pm, U11-U13 is 6-7pm.
-Senior practice will start after Christmas on Tuesday evenings between 7.30-9pm.
+Senior practice sessions are now on every Tuesday evening between 7.30pm - 9pm.

 Outdoor training will take place once the season starts in April on Thursday evenings for seniors, 6-8pm.
-Junior training will be on Fridays 6-7.30pm.
+Junior training takes place on Fridays between 6pm and 7.30pm.

-Our clubhouse is free to hire for functions and is an
+Our recently refurbished clubhouse is an ideal place to hire out for functions and is an

 excellent venue for parties, Christenings and any such gathering of large

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes:

 The ECB Clubmark and community cricket clubs play a central role in all of these programmes and Clubmark will provide the standards that clubs involved in these programmes will aspire to.

 In addition, it is expected that clubs who achieve the ECB Clubmark will be recognised and rewarded for their hard work and commitment to club cricket in England and Wales.